-The risks identified are immediately taken into account by the Company in the costing of new leases by recognising writedowns or valuation allowances and adjusting the residual values.
+The risks identified are immediately taken into account by the Company by recognising write-downs or provisions and in the costing of new lease contracts by adjusting the residual values.
 Risk-mitigating factors include the demand for used trucks, which stabilises the residual values of the KION Group’s industrial trucks.
-In many cases, the residual values are based on remarketing agreements that transfer any residual-value risk to the leasing company.
-This had a positive impact on the financial results in 2017.
+In many cases, the residual values have underlying remarketing agreements that transfer any residual-value risk to the leasing company.
+This had a positive impact on the financial results in 2018.
 Groupwide standards to ensure that residual values are calculated conservatively, combined with an IT system for residual-value risk management, reduce risk and provide the basis on which to create the transparency required.

 The KION Group mitigates its liquidity risk and interest-rate risk attaching to financial services by ensuring that most of its transactions and funding loans have matching maturities and by constantly updating its liquidity planning.
 Long-term leases are primarily based on fixed-interest agreements.
 The credit facilities provided by various banks and an effective dunning process ensure that the Group has sufficient liquidity.

-In order to exclude currency risk, the KION Group generally funds its leasing business in the local currency used in each market.
+In order to exclude currency risks, the KION Group generally finances its leasing business in the local currency used in each market.

-Because of low default rates, counterparty risk has not been significant to date in the Group.
-The KION Group has not identified any material changes between 2016 and 2017.
+The counterparty risk inherent in the leasing business continues to be insignificant.
 The Group also mitigates any losses from defaults by its receipt of the proceeds from the sale of repossessed trucks.
 Furthermore, receivables management and credit risk management are refined on an ongoing basis.
-Besides the design of the business processes, these refinements also encompass the risk management and risk control processes.
+Besides the design of the business processes, it also encompasses the risk management and control processes.

 Human resources risks and legal risks